moxious/fabric-demo-neo4j/README.md

 This will create *3* containers:

-- *head* which will serve fabric queries out of a database called fabric
+- *head* which will serve fabric queries out of a database called fabric, and also contain a master "sharding" database called regions
-- *fabric1* which will contain a database called city
+- *fabric1* which will contain a database called europe
-- *fabric2* which will contain a database called country
+- *fabric2* which will contain a database called americas

 Note that this stack will run 3 copies of Neo4j on your local machine.
 Head will operate on the usual ports.
 Fabric1 and fabric2 (to deconflict them) will run on non-standard higher ports.